unitsofmeasurement/uom-demos/web/temperature-converter/README.md

 All you need to build this project is Java 8.0 or above, running [Indriya](https://github.com/unitsofmeasurement/indriya) and Maven 3.0 or better.

-The application this project produces is designed to be run on Wildfly 13 or higher.
+The application this project produces is designed to be run in a Java EE (8) compatible environment like Wildfly 13 and above or Thorntail.

 Configure Maven